• About Us

 Wrapping Up

 GGives is another wonderful innovation from GCash that gives ordinary Filipinos the opportunity to make purchases and payments on credit, even without a bank account or credit card.
-The next time you want to buy groceries at the supermarket but don’t have enough cash, take advantage of the “buy now, pay later” feature of GGives.
+The next time you want to buy groceries at the supermarket but don’t have enough cash, take advantage of its “buy now, pay later” feature.
 Don’t forget to pay your monthly installments diligently before the scheduled due date to avoid unnecessary penalties.

 Tags: GCashmobile walletonline payments